pablopunk/panal/README.md

 # Panal 🍯

 > [!WARNING]
-> This app is on early Alpha and should not be used in production yet.
+> This app is in early Alpha and should not be used in production yet.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/51dc7c03-43a4-4c7c-9257-e7d216ac9b8f" width="33%" />